CDCgov/PyRenew/model/docs/getting-started.md

         return jax.numpy.array([0.2, 0.7, 0.1])
 ```

-This way, when a `Model` samples from `MyRandVar`, it could be either
+Thus, when a `Model` samples from `MyRandVar`, it could be either adding
-adding random variables to be estimated (first case) or just retrieving
+random variables to be estimated (first case) or just retrieving some
-some quantity needed for other calculations (second case.)
+quantity needed for other calculations (second case.)

 The `Model` metaclass provides basic functionality for estimating and
 simulation.
 Like `RandomVariable`, the `Model` metaclass has a